cityofaustin/dts-maximo-reporting/readme.md

 This repo can be used with a docker container.
 You can either build it yourself with:

-`$ docker build . -t dts-maximo-reporting:production`
+`docker build . -t dts-maximo-reporting:production`

 or pull from our dockerhub account:

-`$ docker pull atddocker/dts-maximo-reporting:production`
+`docker pull atddocker/dts-maximo-reporting:production`

 Then, provide the environment variables described in env_template to the docker image:

-`$ docker run -it --env-file env_file dts-maximo-reporting:production /bin/bash`
+`docker run -it --env-file env_file dts-maximo-reporting:production /bin/bash`

 Then, provide the command you would like to run.